CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

     !!!danger
         `exchange_received` will revert if the pool contains a rebasing asset.
 A pool that contains a rebasing token should have an `asset_type` of 2.
 If this is not the case, the pool is using an incorrect implementation, and rebases can be stolen.

     Function to exchange `_dx` amount of coin `i` for coin `j`, receiving a minimum amount of `_min_dy`.
 This is done without actually transferring the coins into the pool within the same call.
 The exchange is based on the change in the balance of coin `i`, eliminating the need to grant approval to the contract.
-This function does only swap between the token paird against the basepool and the basepool tokens.
+This function does only swap between the token paired against the basepool and the basepool tokens.
 The method can not be used to exchange for underlying coins of the basepool.

     **A detailed article can be found here: https://blog.curvemonitor.com/posts/exchange-received/.**